Postgraduate Course: Environmental Valuation (PGGE11223)

 This week will introduce students the course, and how it will be run.
 It will also introduce students to the concept of economic valuation, and why it is important for them to learn about it.

 Week 2.
 Market valuation of environmental resources

-This session will introduce what economic values are and focus on markets, how they function, and on the contexts where market data is useful for valuing environmental resources.
+This week will introduce what economic values are and focus on markets, how they function, and on the contexts where market data is useful for valuing environmental resources.

 Week 3.
 Introduction to R

-This session will provide and introduction to the R software and do some practical exercises in R.
+This week will provide and introduction to the R software and do some practical exercises in R.